 Issuing CAs are under no obligation to provide a reason to an Applicant for rejection of a Certificate Request.
+Issuing CA shall not issue publicly trusted SSL certificates to internal server name or reserved IP addresses.

 4.2.3 Time to Process Certificate Applications